 - Meniscus damage is likely.
 Damage to the knee’s meniscus is likely to also occur.1 Because meniscal cartilage is different from articular cartilage, meniscus damage is considered a separate but related condition to knee osteoarthritis.

 Cartilage does not contain nerves, so damaged cartilage does not necessarily cause pain.
 Instead, the damaged or missing knee cartilage causes other problems, such as friction between bones and changes to bone tissue, which can cause pain.

 In This Article:

-- As the body attempts to compensate for abnormal function of the knee joint, the associate tendons and ligaments can also be stretched or otherwise compromised, leading to further loss of stability and function in the knee.
+As the body attempts to compensate for arthritic changes in the knee joint, the surrounding soft tissues undergo stress.
+For example, the nearby tendons and ligaments may become strained and/or the meniscus may become injured, leading to further loss of stability and function in the knee.

 - Englund M, Guermazi A, Lohmander LS.
 The meniscus in knee osteoarthritis.
 Rheum Dis Clin North Am.
 2009 Aug;35(3):579-90. doi: 10.1016/j.rdc.2009.08.004.
 Review.
 PubMed PMID: 19931804.